gloriali/HirstLab/Pipeline/isoform.md

   + lib1, lib2: library IDs
   + cell1, cell2: cell types
   + donor1, donor2: individuals
-  + [cutoff, cutoff2]: cutoff for exons expressed or not. `Exon RPKM < cutoff*geneRPKM are considered not expressed, default set to 1%; exon RPKM > cutoff2*geneRPKM` are considered expressed, default set to 10%
+  + [cutoff, cutoff2]: cutoff for exons expressed or not. `Exon RPKM < cutoff*geneRPKM` are considered not expressed, default set to 1%; `exon RPKM > cutoff2*geneRPKM` are considered expressed, default set to 10%
-  + [RPKMmin]: min RPKM for gene to be considered expressed, default set to 0.005
+  + [RPKMmin]: min RPKM for gene to be considered expressed, default set to 0.01
   + [fdr, rmin, Nmin]: FDR, rmin and Nmin used in DEfine, should be the same for both exons and genes, default set to 0.01, 0.005, 25
-  + [dirExon]: directory to DE exon results from DEfine, default to `current working directory/exon/`
+  + [dirExon]: directory to DE exon results from DEfine, default to `<current working directory>../DEfine/exon/`
-  + [dirGene]: directory to DE gene results from DEfine, default to `current working directory/gene/`
+  + [dirGene]: directory to DE gene results from DEfine, default to `<current working directory>../DEfine/gene/`
   + [dirOut]: output directory, default to `current working directory`
   + [dirIn1, dirIn2]: path to all libraries, default set to the same; default to `/projects/epigenomics/ep50/internal/jqc.1.7.6/`
   + [RPKM1, RPKM2]: gene RPKM files, default to `<dirIn><lib>/coverage/<lib1>.G.A.rpkm.pc`